Centers and Institutes

 DeVoe L. Moore Center for the Study of Critical Issues in Economic Policy and Government is dedicated to increasing knowledge and public understanding about the role of government in a market economy.
 The Center brings the insights of economics, political science, and public administration to the study of state and local regulations, studying the effect of government rules, regulations, and programs on individuals and the economy.

-GIS Laboratory provides state-of-the-art facilities and training for tomorrow’s professional planners and geographers who will use Geographical Information Systems.
+GIS Laboratory provides state-of-the-art facilities and training for tomorrow’s professional planners and geographers who will use Geographic Information Systems.

 LeRoy Collins Institute is an independent, nonpartisan statewide policy organization that studies and promotes creative solutions to major private and public issues facing the people of Florida and the nation.
 The Institute directs its work to issues near the top of the public agenda, working in the fields of civic education, constitutional revision, hurricane protection, criminal justice and urban planning.